 They are the province’s first carbon-neutral hotel and a social enterprise committed to reducing waste as much as possible.

 We stayed in their newly renovated tower, and the kids loved our spacious hotel room so much that we decided to lounge around (in their adorable kid-sized robes) one morning.
-Our room faced the water, and we could see the boats coming in and out, as well as lots of beautiful buildings on the other side of the bay.
+Our room faced the water, and we could see the boats coming in and out and lots of beautiful buildings on the other side of the bay.

 Their restaurant Aura also was renovated, and the food is outstanding.
 We enjoyed breakfast there one morning, and I’m still thinking about that granola and coconut yogurt parfait.
 And they had the flakiest croissants!

-On our last night, we ordered room service and ate dinner in bed, looking out on Victoria Harbour.
+We ordered room service and ate dinner in bed on our last night, looking out on Victoria Harbour.
 We were living the good life!

 The Inn at Laurel Point staff really go above and beyond to make sure guests feel taken care of.
 And it wasn’t just because we were being hosted.
 I lingered in the lobby a bit and heard them greet several guests by name and give them the same amazing level of service we received.

 During the holiday season, it’s also home to the Santa Brunch.
 And they have decorated Christmas trees on every floor.
-It’s quite festive!
+It’s quite a festive event!

 FAIRMONT EMPRESS